Unlocking markets: Going where the stress is - Adam Phillips

 Hello, and welcome to unlocking markets the RBC BlueBay podcast.
 This is the place where we will be looking to bring you experts across the firm providing opinions on markets, global policy, sustainability, and macroeconomics, and how these feed into your investment decisions.
 I'm David Horsburgh head of client solutions and today I'm going to be talking to Adam Phillips, Managing Director and BlueBay head of developed markets special situations.
 Today, we will delve into the unusual challenges corporates and consumers are facing the direction of defaults and where the opportunities may lie across multiple sectors and countries for special situations.
 Welcome, Adam.
-And thanks for joining us, would be great to start off with hearing a bit about your background and why you joined Blue Bay.
+And thanks for joining us.

 Actually, to be honest, I think it's arguably my sixth if you take into account 1998 in Asia, 2000, 2001, 2008, the Covid period, and now it's probably six, of course, there was some mini-cycles in between those dates as well.
 Yet, the market set, the opportunity set is very rich at the moment.
 I mean, the reality is there are a lot of companies out there that took advantage of very easy money, at very low rates and, frankly, borrow too much money.
 And those companies probably went into Covid more levered than had historically been the case and certainly came out the back end of Covid having borrowed yet more money, so came out the back end with too much leverage and/or unsustainable balance sheets.